 Gulf Islands National Seashore

 Gulf Islands National Seashore preserves barrier islands in both Mississippi and Florida.
-The Florida portion is located in the Pensacola area and preserves not only some amazing pristine beaches, but also coastal fortifications dating back to when Florida was a Spanish colony.
+The Florida portion is located in the Pensacola area and preserves not only some amazing pristine beaches but also coastal fortifications dating back to when Florida was a Spanish colony.

 Fort Barrancas dates back to Spanish Florida and the water battery originally built by the Spanish remains as part of the fortifications.
 The pre-Civil War fort also had a redoubt, a secondary fortification built to protect from land attack.

 We took a ranger-led tour of the redoubt, which we were grateful for considering the ranger had recently been bitten by a bat.
-In fact, it was on this same tour the ranger was bit and he was still getting rabies shots in his finger (the bite site).
+In fact, it was on this same tour the ranger was bitten and he was still getting rabies shots in his finger (the bite site).

 The fortifications were similar to the other coastal forts we have visited.
 That said, we find each one has a story to tell.

-One thing to note about visiting Fort Barrancas: it is located on NAS Pensacola, an active US Navy air base.
+One thing to note about visiting Fort Barrancas: it is located on NAS Pensacola, an active US Navy air station.
 You should expect to pass through security measures.
 The base is home to the Blue Angels and the National Naval Aviation Museum.
 If you plan your trip well, you can see the Blue Angels rehearse, which is something you shouldn’t miss!
 We thoroughly enjoyed our visit to a rehearsal in 2009.

 Naval Live Oaks